Son en Breugel: Future

 Currently, the number of households in Son en Breugel has reached 6,000.
 The combined village is expected to grow by about 3,000 households in the coming years, a growth of 50% (to be confirmed after a MER investigation as of March 2008), the result of which would prevent the municipality from being absorbed within the larger neighbouring municipality of Eindhoven.

 Starting early 2009, a new neighbourhood will be developed within the combined village.
 This neighbourhood, called 'Sonniuspark', will contain 600 households and will be finished in 2013.

 Politics

-This municipality has a local council of 17 seats with the following distribution:
+This municipality has a local council of 17 seats.
+After the 2022 municipal elections this had the following distribution: